I love growth. I thrive on positive thinking. I love to look for ways to make the best out of my world and my experience.

 5. I will stand-up for myself and not allow you to disrupt my happiness.

-6. I consider you a verbal terrorist.
-I do not negotiate with terrorists.
+6. If you’re particularly cruel, I will consider you a verbal terrorist.
+And I do not negotiate with terrorists.

-7. I do not wish harm to those who torment.
+7. I do not wish harm to those who torment me.
 I am capable of forgiveness.
-I want you to find your happiness.
+I recognize that you are in pain – and I want you to find your happiness.

-8. I cannot truly know anyone else’s personal pain.
+8. I cannot truly ever know the complete story behind someone else’s personal pain.
+And they can’t fully understand mine.

 9. To be important enough to gain anyone’s attention, good or bad, is an honor.